 - Monster Hunter 4 (3DS, 2013, Japan only): The fourth main game.
 Introduces two new weapon types (Charge Blade and Insect Glaive) and monsters from new classes; while Monster Hunter 3's underwater combat is once again removed (and has yet to return to the series), there is still an emphasis on vertical movement, now in the form of tall hunting areas in which hunters can attempt to mount monsters to knock them down.
-The game also has a more involved storyline revolving about the origin of a virus which is infecting hunters and monsters (the virus is later shown to come from Gore Magala, the game's flagship moneter); as a result, there are also multiple playable towns as opposed to only one or two.
-Online functionality is also greatly improved and does not require any additional hardware or software.
+The game also has a more involved storyline revolving about the origin of a virus which is infecting hunters and monsters (the virus is later shown to come from Gore Magala, the game's flagship monster); as a result, there are also multiple playable towns as opposed to only one or two.
+Online functionality is also improved and fully integrated from the get-go, and does not require any additional hardware or software for it to work; it still retains the function of local multiplayer, making it the first installment in the series to feature both options.
 Also implemented is a quest maker, from which the player can upload Guild Quests for other players to complete.
 Taking the place of the third generations's Free Hunts are Expeditions, which occur in the randomly generated Everwood.
 Lastly, though many monsters from previous games (especially from the second and third generations) are absent, their related items and parts can be obtained by trading those of the present monsters, thus allowing hunters to craft weapons and armor based on them.